Modern paganism: Pagan Universalism

+Pagan Ethnocentrism

 Völkisch groups often use ethnonationalist language and claim that only members of these racial groups are entitled to practice a given religion, taking the pseudoscientific view that "gods and goddesses are encoded in the DNA" of the members of a race.
 Some practitioners explain the idea of linking their race and religion by saying that religion is inextricably linked to the collective unconscious of that race.
 The American modern pagan Stephen McNallen developed these ideas into a concept he called "metagenetics".
 McNallen and many other members of the modern pagan "ethnic" faction explicitly state that they are not racist, although Gardell has noted that their views may be considered racist under specific definitions of the term.
 Gardell considered many "ethnic" modern pagans to be ethnic nationalists.

 Many völkisch practitioners disapprove of multiculturalism and racial mixing in modern Europe, advocating racial separatism.
 In online media, modern pagan völkische often express a belief in the threat of racial miscegenation, which they blame on the social and political establishment, sometimes claiming that their ideas of racial exclusivity are the result of the threat that other ethnic groups pose to "white" people.
 While these groups generally claim to be aiming to revive Germanic paganism, their race-centric views have their origins in 19th-century culture, not antiquity.
 This group's discourse contains the concepts of "ancestors" and "homeland", which are understood very vaguely.
 Researcher Ethan Doyle White characterizes the position of the Odinic Rite and the Odin Brotherhood as "far right".

 Ethnocentric modern pagans are highly critical of their universalist counterparts, often claiming that the latter have been misled by New Age literature and political correctness.
 Members of the universalist and ethnocentric factions criticize those who adopt an "ethnic" stance.
 The former view "ethnic" modern paganism as a cover for racism, while the latter view its adherents as race traitors for their refusal to fully accept the superiority of the "white race".